mekaron/articles/agilecontent/agilecontentcreation.md

 ### What is an MVP?

 In software development, an MVP stands for minimal viable product and is the name for the first version of a product that has value and could be deployed.
 In authoring the MVP stands for 'minimal valuable publication'.
-The MVP is the version that contains all necessary information to be valuable to peers and/or users.
+The MVP is the version that contains all necessary information to be potentially valuable to peers and/or users AND that can trigger feedback.
 On the basis of their feedback, iterations can be made, which may, for instance, lead to publication to a greater audience or merely a piece that is more effective.

 ### What are iterations